pearcej/complex/_sources/AgentBasedModels/ImplementationOfSchellingsModel.rst

 The ``step`` function for Schelling’s model is substantially more complicated than previous examples.
 If you are not interested in the details, you can skip to the next section.
 But if you stick around, you might pick up some NumPy tips.

-First, I make boolean arrays that indicate which cells are red, blue, and empty:
+First, let's make boolean arrays that indicate which cells are red, blue, and empty:

 ::